-- 3. Improper direct charging of costs related to the acquisition, construction, or improvement of real property.
-Funding under this program cannot be directly used for any of these purposes.
-Expenses such as direct charges of acquisition costs, mortgage principal and interest payments, and direct charges for alterations to real property which are considered capital improvements and required to be capitalized and depreciated under GAAP are unallowable as direct charges to UAC awards.
-Only depreciation properly calculated, recorded, and supported by the grantee organization in accordance with GAAP may be charged to UAC awards. - 4.
-Related party transactions improperly categorized by the grantee.
-Procurements that are issued to parent/subsidiary/affiliated organizations where the relationship falls within the definition of less-than-arm's-length cannot be considered competitively awarded as defined by 45 CFR 75.327(c).
+- 4. Related party transactions improperly categorized by the grantee.
+Procurements that are issued to parent/subsidiary/affiliated organizations where the relationship falls within the definition of less-than-arm's-length when there is a real or apparent conflict of interest cannot be considered competitively awarded as defined by 45 CFR 75.327(c).
 Consequently, it is improper to categorize these transaction types under the contract budget line item and include additional revenue in excess of actual expenditures incurred (i.e., profit).
 These transactions should be treated under the original nature of the work performed (i.e., salaries, supplies) and charged based on the actual expenditures incurred and evidenced by the grantee. - 5.
-Budgeted costs are utilized as the basis for calculating drawdowns and for fulling required reporting to ACF.
+Budgeted costs are being utilized as the basis for estimated drawdown of funds and completing required reporting to ACF.
 Amounts approved under budget line items in grant awards are not automatically approved for drawdown.
-Drawdowns and the related reporting of expenditures to ACF via the Standard Form (SF)-425, "Federal Financial Report."
-(Included are the actual costs for ownership of facilities, which cannot charged based on estimated amounts.)
-This reporting must be based on actual expenditures incurred with any excesses/shortfalls rolled forward to subsequent periods for drawdowns requests and reporting.
-Additionally, SF-425 reporting must be based on the entity's basis for accounting (e.g., cash, accrual). - 6.
-Record retention non-compliance regarding facility files/depreciation schedules.
-Grantee organizations records pertinent to a federal award must be retained for a period of three (3) years from the date of submission of the final expenditure report in accordance with 45 CFR 75.361.
-Therefore, records related to depreciation expense (purchase settlements, appraisals, construction invoices, useful life determinations) charged to a federal award for such events as the acquisition (through any method, including donation) and major renovation of real property must be maintained for the life of the period that depreciation is being expensed.
+Drawdowns and the related reporting of expenditures to ACF via the Standard Form (SF)-425, "Federal Financial Report," must be based on actual expenditures incurred.
+Additionally, SF-425 reporting must be based on the entity's basis for accounting (e.g., cash or accrual). - 6.
+Cost categories which are not always clearly direct or indirect by nature (administrative staff, depreciation) and therefore could easily be charged as either under this program are in some instances being charged as both.
+Costs may be charged as either direct or indirect, but not both, in accordance with 45 CFR 75.412.

-a.
-SF-270, Request for Advance or Reimbursement - Not Applicable
+- 7. Record retention non-compliance regarding facility files/depreciation schedules.
+An organization's records pertinent to a federal award must be retained for a period of three years from the date of submission of the final expenditure report in accordance with 45 CFR 75.361.
+Therefore, records related to depreciation expense (purchase settlements, appraisals, construction invoices, useful life determinations) charged to a federal award for such events as the acquisition (through any method, including donation) and major A&R of real property must be maintained for the life of the period that depreciation is being expensed. - 8.
+Prior written approval is required for the expenditures outlined in 45 CFR 75.407.
+The grantee must request prior approval in writing to ACF before obligating or incurring the costs.
+Requests for prior approval must be explicit enough so that ACF can identify the purpose and cost of the expenditure.
+Approval of budgets that include general budgetary descriptions and budget line-item totals are insufficient.
+Additionally, grantees must receive written approval from an authorized member of ACF.
+A lack of response is not, in itself, approval.

-- b.
+- a.
+SF-270, Request for Advance or Reimbursement Not Applicable - b.
 SF-271, Outlay Report and Request for Reimbursement for Construction Programs - Not Applicable - c.
-SF-425, Federal Financial Report Applicable
+SF-425, Federal Financial Report Applicable - d.
+SF-428 Tangible Personal Property Report Submission within 90 days of project period end (close-out of the award) including all applicable attachments a.
+SF-PPR ACF, Performance Progress Report